-The Law Firm of Michael M. Shultz represents clients in northeast Kansas and across the state from a Topeka office.
+The Law Firm of Michael M. Shultz represents clients in northeast Kansas from Wichita to Topeka and across the state.

 *Our free initial consultation is designed to help potential clients determine whether he or she has valid legal claims that can be filed with state or federal agencies or with the courts.
 It is usually completed via phone and lasts a maximum of 30 minutes.
 A follow-up office visit may be scheduled if appropriate.